 Priya Rajasethupathy, M.D., Ph.D.

-Jonathan M. Nelson Family Assistant Professor
+Jonathan M. Nelson Family Associate Professor

 The ability to store and retrieve memories is an important adaptive quality that allows humans to reflect on, engage with, and respond to an ever-changing environment.
 The Rajasethupathy lab aims to understand the distributed nature of memories as they form, reorganize, and stabilize across the brain over time.

 Research in the Rajasethupathy lab seeks to understand how the brain achieves memory.
 For instance, how do fleeting molecules and dynamic neural patterns succeed in converting transient external stimuli into lasting internal representations?
 And how do these internal representations, once formed, continuously reorganize into progressively more stable representations?
 The lab explores fundamental questions about the dynamic and distributed nature of memory representations in the brain from inception to progressive stabilization.

 Towards these goals, the lab bridges forward genetics, cell biology, and systems neuroscience to provide cross disciplinary insights.
 On the one hand, they perform genetic mapping in outbred mice for unbiased discovery of the genes, cell types, and circuits relevant for memory across different timescales.
 In parallel, they develop and apply technologies to record high-resolution neural activity from these relevant circuits over chronic timescales in the behaving animal.
 Through a convergence of these approaches, they develop insight into the functional changes governing the evolution of a memory, and how this may go awry in disease.